Healthcare & Medical Research

 Uninsured and underinsured people and families require preventive and acute health services easily accessible to their neighborhoods and communities.
 Mobile medical vans and free-standing community health clinics serve this need.
 Mobile units like Mission of Mercy medical vans circulate in Maricopa County, and the Virginia G. Piper Medical and Dental Clinics at St. Vincent de Paul offer free medical services in areas of most need.

-Foremost researchers and faculty at Biodesign Institute and TGen, including Nobel laureate Dr. Leland Hartwell, proteomics researcher Dr. Joshua LaBaer and policy specialist Dr. Michael Birt, promote Arizona as a magnet for personalized medicine internationally.
+Foremost researchers and faculty with the Center for Sustainable Heath, including Nobel laureate Dr. Leland Hartwell, and Director of the Virginia G. Piper Center for Personal Diagnostics and Piper Chair in Personalized Medicine Dr. Joshua LaBaer, promote Arizona as a magnet for personalized medicine internationally.